 2. Strategy

-Identify transition risks — policy changes, new carbon pricing, market shifts away from fossil fuels — and physical risks such as flooding, extreme heat, and cyclones that could affect your cash flows.
-You must conduct climate scenario analysis using at least two temperature pathways: a 1.5°C scenario and a 2.5°C+ scenario, referencing global frameworks.
+Identify transition risks such as policy changes, new carbon pricing, and market shifts away from fossil fuels, alongside physical risks such as flooding, extreme heat, and cyclones that could affect your cash flows.
+You must conduct climate scenario analysis using at least two climate scenarios — typically a low-emission pathway and a higher-emission pathway — commensurate with your circumstances and risk exposure.

 3. Risk Management